:: computerAdministrator ::

 CA: The original Japanese tends to emphasize how the Digimon is growing and entering different life stages.

-CA: As a V-Pet released from the same company as Tamagotchi and meant to be a "boy's counterpart" to said Tamagotchi, it makes sense that the Digimon goes from Digitama (meaning Digi-Egg) to Baby to Child to Adult.
+CA: As a V-Pet released from the same company as Tamagotchi and meant to be a "boy's counterpart" to said Tamagotchi, it makes sense that the Digimon goes from Digitama (meaning Digi-Egg) to Baby I to Baby II to Child to Adult.

 CA: The jump to Perfect is an interesting choice, but I read it as though the Digimon has perfected their battle techniques.